bret99/h8mail/README.md

-##  :tangerine: Features
+## Features

-* :mag_right: Email pattern matching (reg exp), useful for reading from other tool outputs
-* :earth_africa: Pass URLs to directly find and target emails in pages
-* :dizzy: Loosey patterns for local searchs ("john.smith", "evilcorp")
-* :package: Painless install.
-Available through `pip`, only requires `requests`
-* :white_check_mark: Bulk file-reading for targeting
+Email pattern matching (reg exp), useful for reading from other tool outputs Pass URLs to directly find and target emails in pages Loosey patterns for local searchs ("john.smith", "evilcorp") Painless install.
+Available through `pip`, only requires `requests` Bulk file-reading for targeting
-* :memo: Output to CSV file or JSON
+Output to CSV file or JSON
-* :muscle: Compatible with the "Breach Compilation" torrent scripts
-* :house: Search cleartext and compressed .gz files locally using multiprocessing
-  * :cyclone: Compatible with "Collection#1"
+Compatible with the "Breach Compilation" torrent scripts Search cleartext and compressed .gz files locally using multiprocessing Compatible with "Collection#1"
-* :fire: Get related emails
+Get related emails
-* :dragon_face: Chase related emails by adding them to the ongoing search
-* :crown: Supports premium lookup services for advanced users
-* :factory: Custom query premium APIs.
-Supports username, hash, ip, domain and password and more
-* :books: Regroup breach results for all targets and methods
-* :eyes: Includes option to hide passwords for demonstrations
+Chase related emails by adding them to the ongoing search Supports premium lookup services for advanced users Custom query premium APIs.
+Supports username, hash, ip, domain and password and more Regroup breach results for all targets and methods Includes option to hide passwords for demonstrations Delicious colors
-* :rainbow: Delicious colors

 ---

-### :package: `pip3 install h8mail`
+### `pip3 install h8mail`

 -----